-Users had been reporting of performance issues on iOS devices, new and old alike, since a long time.
-The issues can be tracked back to iOS 7 when Apple significantly redesigned their mobile operating system.
+Users had been reporting performance issues with iOS devices, new and old alike, since a long time.
+The issues can be traced back to iOS 7 when Apple significantly redesigned their mobile operating system.
 As per rumors, Apple was working on a Snow Leopard like improvements for this year’s updates and they really delivered.
 With iOS 12, performance improvements on iPhone 6 Plus would be as following:

 - 70% faster swipe to camera